datanav/docs/entitymodel.rst

      - ``"abc"``

    * - Integer
      - An integer value.
+The range of this data type is unlimited, i.e. it can store any positive or negative integer value.
      - ``123``

    * - Decimal
      - A decimal number.
+This data type has arbitrary precision.
+Use it instead of ``Float`` when/if keeping precision is important to your application.
+     - ``123.456``

+   * - Float
-The valid range is the IEEE 754 binary 64 format, because we're currently storing the value as a double-precision floating-point number.
+     - A floating point number.
+The valid range is the IEEE 754 binary 64 format, because we're internally storing the value as a double-precision floating-point number.
 Note that you may loose precision when using this data type.
      - ``123.456``